nguyenvukhang/kitty2/docs/color-stack.rst

 protocol also doesn't actually specify the format in which colors are reported, deferring to a man page for X11!

-Instead kitty has developed a single number based protocol that addresses all these shortcomings and is future proof by virtue of using string keys rather than numbers.
+Instead alatty has developed a single number based protocol that addresses all these shortcomings and is future proof by virtue of using string keys rather than numbers.
 The syntax of the escape code is::